S1L3NC37/detection-engineering-writeups/catching-kerberoasting.md

 ![](images/11-hashcat-cracked.png)

 It ran at around 12,000 guesses per second and recovered the password, `Password123!`, for the User1 account.
-That closes the loop: I went from requesting a ticket as a normal user all the way to a service account's cleartext password.
+That closes the technical loop: I generated the service-ticket requests, captured an AES256 ticket, and recovered the weak password protecting the service account.

-One thing I noticed is that 12,000 guesses a second against AES256 is slow.
-The same hash as RC4 would run in the hundreds of millions per second on the same box.
-That speed gap is why attackers reach for RC4, and why keeping service accounts on AES makes cracking the result a lot more expensive.
+For this lab exercise, I authenticated to `GetUserSPNs.py` with the domain Administrator account to generate representative Kerberoasting telemetry.
+This execution therefore demonstrates the ticket-requesting, detection, and offline-cracking workflow, but it does not reproduce the full attack path from a low-privileged account.

 ## Key takeaways